charbonnierg/demo-dynamic-matrix/README.md

 - First job has a single step and a single output coming from the step.
 This step:
   - fetches the 4 latest releases of this project using GitHub API
-  - creates an array as a JSON string holding the tag names for each release with JQ
+  - creates an array as a JSON string holding the tag reference for each release with `jq`
-  - write array as a JSON string into step output.
+  - write tags array as a JSON string into step output.

-- Second job relies on JSON output from previous job to define a matrix strategy according to release tags, and runs several steps for each release tag in order to build/push docker images.
+- Second job relies on JSON output from previous job to define a matrix strategy, and runs several steps for each tag reference (e.g., each release):
+  - checkout repo for this tag
+  - login to ocker registry
+  - prepare docker buildx environment
+  - build and push docker images for this tag

 ## Key Take Aways